F-I-D-O/Manuals/manuals/Programming/Python/Pandas Manual.md

 ## Insert geodataframe into db

-### preprocesssing
-Before inserting a geodataframe into the database, we need to process it a little bit:

-1. set the SRID: `gdf.set_crs(epsg=<SRID>, inplace=True)`
-3. select, rename, or add columns so that the resulting geodataframe match the corresponding database table.
-This process is same as when working with `pandas`

 ### Simple insertion
 When the data are in the correct format and we don't need any customization for the db query, we can use the [`to_postgis`](https://geopandas.org/en/stable/docs/reference/api/geopandas.GeoDataFrame.to_postgis.html) method.
-For this to work, the geodataframe must have an active geometry column.
+For this to work:

+- the geodataframe must have an active geometry column,
+- the columns of the geodataframe have to match the corresponding database table.
+This process is same as when working with `pandas`

 Example:
 ```Python